Tuesday, March 3, 2026

 No currency on either side

-For the degrees of my love
+For my love and its degrees

 But we lack lack in Abaddon at the gate.